 - This policy links with several other policies, practices and action plans including:

-- Anti-bullying Policy
+- Anti-bullying policy

-- Acceptable Use Policies (AUP) and/or the Code of conduct/staff behaviour policy
+- Acceptable Use Policies (AUP) and Staff Code of Conduct

-- Behaviour Policy
+- Behaviour policy

-- Safeguarding and Child Protection Policy
+- Child protection and Safeguarding policy

+- Confidentiality policy

 - Curriculum policies, such as: Computing, Personal Social and Health Education (PSHE), Citizenship and Relationships and Sex Education (RSE)

-- GDPR Policy
+- GDPR

-2.2 Online safety in community activities, after-school clubs and tuition
+2.2 Online safety in community activities, after-school clubs, and tuition

-- When our school hires out or lets school facilities/premises to organisations or individuals (e.g. community groups, sports associations and service provider to run community or extra-curricular activities), we ensure that appropriate arrangements are in place to keep children safe. - We seek assurances that where services or activities are provided separately by another body (not under direct supervision or management of our school staff) there are appropriate safeguarding and child protection policies and procedures in place (including online safety) and will inspect these as necessary.
-This applies regardless of whether or not the children who are attending these services are on our school roll. - Safeguarding arrangements are clearly detailed in any transfer of control agreement (i.e. lease or hire agreement). - The DfE has published Keeping Children Safe during community activities, after-school clubs and tuition for organisations and individuals who provide Page 9 of 80 these activities for children and young people and this document contains a section on online safety which makes clear that the provider should have an online safety policy or acceptable use policies in place as well as appropriate filtering and monitoring.
+- When our school hires out or lets school facilities/premises to organisations or individuals (e.g. community groups, sports associations and service provider to run community or extra-curricular activities), we ensure that appropriate arrangements are in place to keep children safe. - We seek assurances that where services or activities are provided separately by another body (not under direct supervision or management of our school staff) there are appropriate safeguarding and child protection policies and procedures in place (including online safety) and will inspect these, as necessary.
+This applies regardless of whether or not the children who are attending these services are on our school roll. - Safeguarding arrangements are clearly detailed in any transfer of control agreement (i.e. lease or hire agreement).

+• The DfE has published After-school clubs, community activities and tuition.
+Safeguarding guidance for providers for organisations and individuals who provide these activities for children and young people and this document contains a section on online safety which makes clear that the provider should have an online safety policy or acceptable use policies in place as well as appropriate filtering and monitoring.
 A staff behaviour policy should also include information on relationships and communications between children (and parents) and staff/volunteers, including the use of social media.